matthewlong29/PareAndFlourish_Site/_posts/2017-02-06-what-is-levo-and-how-to-use-it.md

 comments: true
 ---

-## Levo: What is it and What Can it do for You?

 Levo is like LinkedIn’s fun sibling.
 Its platform is professional at heart, while emphasizing your personal flare.
 Relatable.
 Helpful.
 Attractive.
 It’s everything you didn’t know you wanted in a professional networking site.

 <hr class="secondary">